kshedden/workshops/dair3/meta/meta.md

-  - At a practical level, we must understand the real-world context of research, in which the quality of individual sources of evidence can be affected by researcher behavior, biases and incentives, the culture of rigor in different fields, differing blindspots and sensitivities about threats to rigor in different fields, resource constraints, and technical capabilities and limitations for data collection and measurement.
+  - At a practical level, we must understand the real-world context of research, in which the quality of individual sources of evidence can be affected by researcher behavior, biases and incentives, the culture of research rigor in different fields, differing blindspots and sensitivities about threats to rigor in different fields, resource constraints, and technical capabilities and limitations for data collection and measurement.

   - Assuming that we can quantify the quality of individual sources of evidence (normally operationalized through _bias_ and _precision_), we then need to consider how to formally and quantitatively integrate this information into a holistic finding that reflects the overall state of knowledge.
-This turns out to be extremely challenging, especially since in practice there is not only uncertainty about the results of any given evidence source, but there is also uncertainty about this level of uncertainty.
+This turns out to be technically quite challenging, especially since in practice there is not only uncertainty about the results of any given evidence source, but there is also uncertainty about this level of uncertainty.

 - A [systematic review](https://en.wikipedia.org/wiki/Systematic_review) is